SoloDevNZ/hashnode/clugq083m000508ld7ri09nsa.md

 * In Windows, I plug in a spare 8GB USB thumb drive.

 > NOTE: I find quality 8GB thumb drives are cheaper than 4GB thumb drives.
 This makes sense to me.
 Making a tape-out of an 8GB die costs the same as a 4GB tape-out.
 Cooking the wafers costs the same, too.
 Finally, it's cheaper NOT to re-tool for 4GB chips and just make 8GB chips instead.
 So, my guess is there's no cost-effective reason for making 4GB thumb drives.
-As a result, I believe scarcity is the main factor that is driving up the prices for 4GB drives.
+As a result, I believe scarcity is the main factor that is driving up the prices of 4GB drives.

 * I download the Ubuntu 24.04 LTS ISO file: